OpenModelica/OpenModelica-doc/UsersGuide/source/omedit.rst

 Rotate                     Left Mouse Hold                Move Mouse
 ========================  ============================== ========================

-Predefined views (Isometric, Side, Front, Top) can be selected and the scene can be tilted by 90° either clock or anticlockwise with the rotation buttons.
+Predefined views (normal to x-y, y-z, x-z) can be selected, as well.

 How to Create User Defined Shapes – Icons